José Antonio Saco: Life

-A notable polymath, born in Bayamo, Cuba, on May 7, 1797, he entered the Seminary of San Carlos in Havana in 1809 under the tutelage of Félix Varela.
+A notable polymath, born in Bayamo, Cuba, on May 7, 1797, Saco entered the Seminary of San Carlos in Havana in 1809 under the tutelage of Félix Varela.

 In 1821, he obtained the professorship in philosophy at the Seminary of San Carlos, occupying the same chair of his former professor, and began teaching philosophy at the institution.

 From 1824 to 1826, he traveled to the United States, and in 1828 he returned to the city of New York, where he devoted himself to literary labors.
 Among these endeavors, he founded the Mensajero Quincenal, a scientific, political, and literary weekly.

 In 1832 he returned to Havana, and held the editorship of Revista Bimestre Cubana, a magazine which published articles that ranged from immigration, abolition, statistics, and education, until 1834, year when he was expelled from the island on account of his liberal ideas and anti-slavery principles.
 During that same period when he held the position of editor for the periodical, he directed the College of Buena Vista.

-In 1833 his numerous essays about roadways, and living conditions like vagrancy in Cuba, awarded him the first prizes in competitions held by the Sociedad Patriótica (Patriotic Society).
+In 1833 his numerous essays about roadways and living conditions, like vagrancy in Cuba, awarded him the first prizes in competitions held by the Sociedad Patriótica (Patriotic Society).

 In 1836 he was elected to represent the eastern part of Cuba in the Spanish Cortes, but he did not take his seat, as the Madrid government deprived the colonies of representation.
 He drafted soon after, and set out to travel to other countries.

-He travelled to Europe, establishing residence in Spain, where he would translate from Latin into Spanish, the celebrated work of Heinecious on Roman Law.
+He travelled to Europe, establishing residence in Spain, where he would translate from Latin into Spanish the celebrated work of Heinecious on Roman Law.
 His translation was published several times thereafter.

 In 1838, he published in Madrid Paralelo entre Cuba y algunas colonias inglesas.

 Soon after, he toured Europe.
 He visited Germany, Italy, Austria, Portugal, and finally France.

 In 1840, he established his residence in Paris, where he published Supresión del tráfico de esclavos en Cuba in 1845 which infuriated many slave-holders at the time, and as a result, his chances to reenter Cuba diminished.